blacksmithop/Homelab/README.md

 ---

-My setup for running services on my homelab.

-* Most if not all services run as Docker containers
+## FAQ

+### How do I run my services

+* Services are using `docker-compose`
-* I use Tailscale for SSH and RDP access
+* Tailscale is used for SSH & RDP connectivity
-* Cloudflare Tunnels + NPM is used to expose services under subdomains
+* Cloudflare Tunnels + NPM is used to expose services as subdomains
-* All development is done locally and deployed using docker images

-You can find the different docker compose files [here](./compose-files/)

 ## Environment Setup